Margie Ferris MS, CCC, Speech-Language Pathologist, Co-owner and Founder of Zen Zone

 Maureen is a life long resident of New York’s Hudson Valley.
 Since graduating from Dominican College her entire career has been dedicated to pediatric Occupational Therapy.
 She worked in a variety of settings with children ages 6 weeks to 21 years of age.
 She has long been a vocal advocate of the practice of OT having witnessed the benefits first hand.
 She is beyond excited to be part of the Zen Zone Sensory Gym team!

-Noreen Hegarty-Weber, Instructor for Mindful Together – KIDS and Socially Speaking
+Noreen Hegarty-Weber, Instructor for Mindful Child and Mindful Parenting

 Noreen has been a Special Education Itinerant Teacher for 15 years serving toddlers, pre-school, elementary and middle school children and their families.
 She maintains a concentrated focus on each child’s social and emotional well-being, working to naturally develop comfort and ease in their environment.
 Foremost is developing and maintaining a connection with and respect of the child, family, and caregivers.
 Children naturally show us what they need to feel grounded in this world.
 When we watch without interfering, we can then respond and guide in a way that builds confidence, security and success.
 Noreen regularly converses with parents and caregivers.
 Being well-informed and mindfully aware of the child’s current strengths and challenges assists in the healing evolution.
 She takes great pride and joy in knowing and helping heal children and families.

-Casey Howe, Speech-language pathologist, Instructor for Social Speaking’s “Teen Talk”
+Casey Howe MS, CCC, Speech-Language Pathologist, Instructor for Social Speaking’s “Teen Talk”

 Casey is a licensed speech-language pathologist experienced in pediatrics through geriatrics.
 She currently works locally with the high school population, including students with autism and related diagnoses.
 She loves approaching treatment from a functional and life skills standpoint with the goal of independence at the forefront.
 She always considers the whole person when planning and leading sessions, collaborating with other professionals as needed in order to keep the motor, academic, and social-emotional needs of the student in mind.